We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

 • ensuring the use of improved cutting techniques

-• talking to stakeholders like Alice Springs Town Council, Aboriginal Areas Protection Authority and residents before any tree trimming or removal takes place.
+• talking to stakeholders like Alice Springs Town Council, Aboriginal Areas Protection Authority and residents before any tree trimming takes place.

 If you would like to find out more about how the vegetation near you or on your property will be trimmed, please contact us by: